 Fill out the form below to schedule your FREE virtual consultation

 Anatomy of Iliolumbar Ligament

 Ligaments are fibrous tissues that connect bones to other bones.
-Their main function is to stabilize joints and bones which in turn prevents injury.
-The pelvis is attached to the spine using three major ligaments; the iliolumbar ligament, the sacrospinous ligament, and the sacrotuberous ligament.
+Their main function is to stabilize joints and bones which prevents injury.
+The pelvis is attached to the spine using 3 major ligaments; the iliolumbar ligament, the sacrospinous ligament, and the sacrotuberous ligament.

 Signs and Symptoms

 A tear of the iliolumbar ligament, also known as an iliolumbar syndrome, can surface with several symptoms: